 After a truly magical six-night stay at Aguas Claras hotel on Costa Rica’s Caribbean coast I made my way back to San Jose and then up into Monteverde, a pocket of ancient cloud forest roughly four hours northwest of the country’s capital.
 Tearing myself away from the paradisiacal beaches that make up the east coast of Costa Rica meant the third leg of my journey and Senda Monteverde had a lot to live up to, thankfully the lush rainforest, abundance of hummingbirds and this special hotel didn’t disappoint.

-Much like the majority of hotels I review: Menorca Experimental, Israel’s Pereh Hotel, and Banksy’s hotel in Palestine, intimacy and design really are paramount at Senda Monteverde.
-I’ve always preferred small boutique hotels over large corporate global chains and Senda lives up to this ethos with just 24 stand alone bungalows and suites.
+Much like the majority of hotels I review—Menorca Experimental, Israel’s Pereh, and Banksy’s hotel in Palestine, intimacy and design really are paramount at Senda Monteverde.
+I’ve always preferred small boutique hotels over large corporate global chains and Senda lives up to this ethos with just 24 stand-alone bungalows and suites.
 I travelled solo to Senda Monteverde, booking into one of the well-designed wooden bungalows for a seriously serene three-night stay.

 What’s the vibe at Senda Monteverde?